Table of Contents

 Key Takeaways

-If you or a family member are hoping to attend college in the future, it can be helpful to start planning for college expenses ahead of time.
-This way, you can start figuring out how much you might need to save while also setting your budget.
-To help you prepare for the overall cost of college, here are some common expenses to consider.
+If you or a family member plan to attend college in the future, it can help to prepare for college expenses early.
+This approach allows you to estimate how much you may need to save and set a realistic budget.
+To prepare for the total cost of college, here are some common expenses to consider.

 1. Tuition